 - Our business model assumes we will generate revenue by, among other activities, marketing or out-licensing the products we develop.
 Our drug candidates are in various stages of development and we have no approved products based on RNA interference and our delivery technologies.
-Accordingly, there is a limited amount of information about us upon which you can evaluate our business and prospects. - We may need to establish additional relationships with strategic and development partners to fully develop our drug candidates and market any approved products. - Our ability to generate milestone and royalty payments under our current and potential future licensing and collaboration agreements is substantially controlled by our partners, and as such, we will likely need other sources of financing to continue to develop our internal drug candidates. - We may lose a considerable amount of control over our intellectual property and may not receive anticipated revenues in strategic transactions, particularly where the consideration is contingent on the achievement of development or sales milestones. - We will need to achieve commercial acceptance of our drug candidates to generate revenues and achieve profitability. - We rely on outside sources for various components and processes for our products. - We have limited manufacturing capability and must rely on third-party manufacturers to manufacture our clinical supplies and commercial products, if and when approved, and if they fail to meet their obligations, the development and commercialization of our products could be adversely affected. - We rely on third parties to conduct our clinical trials, and if they fail to fulfill their obligations, the development of our products may be adversely affected. - We face competition from various entities including large pharmaceutical companies, small biotech companies, private companies, and research institutions. - We may have difficulty expanding our operations successfully as we evolve our pipeline and move toward commercializing drugs. - Our business and operations could suffer in the event of information technology system failures. - Because we use biological materials, hazardous materials, chemicals and radioactive compounds, if we do not comply with laws regulating the protection of the environment and health and human safety, our business could be adversely affected. - Litigation claims may result in financial losses or harm our reputation and may divert management resources. - Our operations, including our relationships with healthcare providers, physicians and third-party payers, are subject to applicable anti-kickback, fraud and abuse, and other healthcare laws and regulations, which, in the event of a violation, exposes us to liability for criminal sanctions, civil penalties, and contractual damages, and reputational harm and diminished profits and future earnings.
+Accordingly, there is a limited amount of information about us upon which you can evaluate our business and prospects. - We may need to establish additional relationships with strategic and development partners to fully develop our drug candidates and market any approved products. - Our ability to generate milestone and royalty payments under our current and potential future licensing and collaboration agreements is substantially controlled by our partners, and as such, we will likely need other sources of financing to continue to develop our internal drug candidates. - We may lose a considerable amount of control over our intellectual property and may not receive anticipated revenues in strategic transactions, particularly where the consideration is contingent on the achievement of development or sales milestones. - · We will need to achieve commercial acceptance of our drug candidates to generate revenues and achieve profitability. - We have limited manufacturing capability and must rely on third-party manufactures to manufacture our clinical supplies and commercial products, if and when approved, and if they fail to meet their obligations, the development and commercialization of our products could be adversely affected. - We rely on third parties to conduct our clinical trials, and if they fail to fulfill their obligations, the development of our products may be adversely affected. - We face competition from various entities including large pharmaceutical companies, small biotech companies, private companies, and research institutions. - We may have difficulty expanding our operations successfully as we evolve our pipeline and move toward commercializing drugs.
+Because we use biological materials, hazardous materials, chemicals and radioactive compounds, if we do not comply with laws regulating the protection of the environment and health and human safety, our business could be adversely affected. - Our operations, including our relationships with healthcare providers, physicians and third-party payers, are subject to applicable anti-kickback, fraud and abuse, and other healthcare laws and regulations, which, in the event of a violation, exposes us to liability for criminal sanctions, civil penalties, and contractual damages, and reputational harm and diminished profits and future earnings.